Ripple Labs

-Ripple Labs, Inc. is an American technology company which offers enterprise blockchain products on the XRP Ledger and other networks.
-Originally named Opencoin and renamed in 2015, the company was founded in 2012 and is based in San Francisco, California.
+Ripple Labs, Inc., known as Ripple, is an American technology company which offers enterprise blockchain products on the XRP Ledger and other networks.
+The company was founded in 2012 and is based in San Francisco, California.
+It was established as NewCoin in September 2012, renamed OpenCoin the following month, and adopted the name Ripple Labs in 2013.
+In October 2015, it shortened its public-facing brand to Ripple.
+The company uses the cryptocurrency XRP and its U.S. dollar-backed stablecoin, Ripple USD (RLUSD), to support cross-border payments and liquidity provision.

+The firm has been investigated by the U.S. Securities and Exchange Commission (SEC) for various violations.
+The company has made substantial political donations to Donald Trump and entered into partnerships with Trump's businesses.
+During the second Donald Trump administration, the SEC softened its regulation of the company.

 History

 Origins and early history

-In 2011, engineers David Schwartz and Jed McCaleb began a financial infrastructure similar to bitcoin that would use substantially less energy and drastically reduce transaction time.
-In September 2012, Chris Larsen and McCaleb co-founded the corporation OpenCoin.
+In 2011, engineers David Schwartz and Jed McCaleb began developing a financial infrastructure similar to bitcoin that would use substantially less energy and reduce transaction time.
+In September 2012, Chris Larsen and McCaleb co-founded NewCoin, which was renamed OpenCoin the following month.

 On April 11, 2013, OpenCoin announced it had closed an angel round of funding with several venture capital firms.
 That same month, OpenCoin acquired SimpleHoney to help it popularize virtual currencies and make them easier for average users.

-On September 26, 2013, OpenCoin officially changed its name to Ripple Labs, Inc.

-On October 6, 2015, the company was rebranded from Ripple Labs to Ripple.
+On September 26, 2013, OpenCoin officially changed its name to Ripple Labs, Inc. On October 6, 2015, the company was rebranded from Ripple Labs to Ripple.